Currently we test and support the following browsers:

 Throughout the program, the resident will gain experience in medication error and adverse drug event reporting and investigation processes, lead medication safety assessment and improvement efforts to prevent future events and reactions, and work to maximize the patient safety benefits of the electronic medical record.
 Other activities may include newsletter writing, policy and guideline development, formulary management, and experience with a fully integrated electronic medical record.
 The resident will participate in Root Cause Analysis, serve on the Medication Use Safety Team and attend the Pharmacy & Therapeutics Committee.

 Along with medication safety experiences, the resident will acquire experience in teaching through lectures, in-services, journal club presentations and precepting pharmacy students on rotation.
 The resident will be expected to complete a research project focused on medication safety and present the results at a national meeting.
-Upon completion of this residency, the individual will be well equipped to function as a Mediation Use Safety Officer in a health-system setting.
+Upon completion of this residency, the individual will be well equipped to function as a Medication Use Safety Officer in a health-system setting.

 The resident, after completing orientation, will spend approximately 9 months of the 12-month program focusing on improving medication use practices.
 The resident will have the opportunity to participate in both administrative as well as patient care aspects of the St. Jude medication use process.
 Potential one- or two-month elective rotation experiences are available for the Medication-Use Safety resident but will be based on longitudinal, research and other project responsibilities within the program.
-Elective rotation choices for the Medication-Use Safety resident are similar to that of the Pediatric Hematology/Oncology Residency PGY2 program list, and may also include time with a corporate Medication Safety Officer in a large university hospital and visits to national organizations devoted to safe medication use.
+Elective rotation choices for the Medication-Use Safety resident are similar to that of the Oncology Residency PGY2 program list, and may also include time with a corporate Medication Safety Officer in a large university hospital and visits to national organizations devoted to safe medication use.

 James M. Hoffman, PharmD, MS, BCPS